h4rvey-g/ob-Notes/USMLE/Respiratory/Bronchiectasis.md

 ---
 # Clinical features
-- Chronic productive cough (lasting months to years) with copious mucopurulent sputum
+- Chronic productive cough (lasting months to years) with copious mucop<span style="background:rgba(240, 200, 0, 0.2)"></span>urulent sputum
-> The sputum may be green or yellow in color.
+	- The sputum may be green or yellow in color.
 - Auscultation
 	- Crackles and rhonchi
 	- Wheezing